COVID-19 vaccination in Malaysia: Unequal or inconsistent vaccine supply distribution

 Many of the states that have entered Phase 2 or Phase 3 recovery are also having increased infection cases but low vaccination rates while the Klang Valley, which has the highest infection rate, also has the highest vaccination percentage, as of end August 2021.
 The inconsistent supply has become a stumbling block to the nation's rapid vaccination rate, which peaked at more than 540,000 average shots on 1 August.
 Coronavirus vaccine shortages were recently reported in Sabah, Johor, and Penang, putting a stumbling block in vaccinations that accelerated in previous weeks as vaccine centres (PPVs) closed and inoculation slots were limited.
 The Selangor state government was even prompted to loan 500,000 doses to the central administration.

-As of 25 August 2021, Kedah, Kelantan, and Sabah have fully vaccinated less than 40 per cent of their adult populations, while Perak has double-jabbed about 43 per cent, Penang at 49 per cent and Johor at about 40 per cent.
-The national average was about 58 per cent, pulled up by vaccination rates exceeding 85 per cent in Sarawak, the Klang Valley, and Labuan.
+By 25 August 2021, Kedah, Kelantan, and Sabah fully vaccinated less than 40% of their adult populations, while Perak has double-jabbed about 43%, Penang at 49% and Johor at about 40 per cent.
+The national average was about 58%, pulled up by vaccination rates exceeding 85% in Sarawak, the Klang Valley, and Labuan.
 This issue might prevent the government from achieving its goal of fully inoculating the entire adult population by end October.
-Despite declining vaccination rates, Malaysia managed to reach the 40 per cent milestone of complete vaccination of the total population on 22 August, earlier than South Korea and Australia that started their coronavirus vaccine rollouts at about the same time as Malaysia.
+Despite declining vaccination rates, Malaysia managed to reach the 40% milestone of complete vaccination of the total population on 22 August, earlier than South Korea and Australia that started their coronavirus vaccine rollouts at about the same time as Malaysia.